BAK2K3/hard-drivers/README.md

 * **Convey Ethos/Purpose**
     * Outline key services on home page.
-    * Present further details on key services on seperate page.
+    * Present further details on key services on separate page.
     * Make sure the details provided are important, sellable, and merit being detailed in isolation.
     * Make the descriptions bite sized and easy to digest.

 * **Instil User Confidence**
     * The branding is clear, distinguishable, and recognisable.
     * Relate to and refer to the customer.
-    * The website is minimalistic where neccessary, intuitive, and user friendly.
+    * The website is minimalistic where necessary, intuitive, and user friendly.

 * **Present Cost Approach**
     * Communicate that the computer is customer budget based.